 This course is designed to provide fundamental knowledge on the development, morphology, histology and function of basic tissue, dentofacial structures including the salivary glands, teeth, and the temporomandibular joint.
 The understanding of this science is essential because it lays the foundation for an insight into the form and structure of the human body in general and the orofacial and dental tissue in particular.
 Topic handouts will be made available in PDF format on Blackboard.

 DSCI 805-02 Experimental Design and Research Methods

 This course is an introduction to research, including methods of designing experiments and evaluating experimental data.

 This lecture and seminar course is conducted with the assistance of basic science faculty members with expertise in the areas of microbiology, allergy, and immunology.
 Included are lectures on classification, morphology, Gram staining, attachment, structure, culture, metabolism, identification and colonization of microorganisms, periodontopathic bacteria, bacterial metabolism, virulence factors, and attachment mechanisms.
 Host defense presentations include lectures on T and B cells, antigens, mitogens, antibody-mediated reactions, complement, humoral and cell mediated interactions, cytokines, laboratory immunologic assays and their clinical significance.

 This course provides expanded knowledge of the physiologic and biochemical principles involved in oral function.
 Topics are selected to develop an appreciation of the oral cavity and its associated structures as an integral part of a larger functional unit.
 Lectures address respiration, speech, deglutition, mastication, neurophysiology, bone and joint physiology, and kinesiology as they apply to the oral environment.

-This course in biostatistics is designed to introduce the student to widely used methods for the analysis of experimental and observational data with orientation toward statistical inference from dental research.
+This course introduces students to widely used methods for analysis of experimental and observational data with orientation toward statistical inference from dental research.